nokia/vscode-netconf/README.md

   Note: Dedicated OUTPUT channels are used per server
 - Adhoc NETCONF connections from containerlab extension
 - Ask user for password, if authentication has failed

+### Release 2.1.0
+- Use hostname for containerlab (instead of IP)
+- Names for output channels (logging) using id (instead of hostname/IP)
+- Provide password for new connections
+- Taxonomy consistency: managed devices
+- Connections are displayed with session-id
+- Option to clone managed device entries
+- Various error-handling improvements
+- Update entries w/ cross-navigation to settings json

 ## License